The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 By Simone da Silva Collins, Senior Financial Controller at Sony

-Every day we consume, produce, and modify data.
-Data surround us.
+Every day, we consume, produce, and modify data.
+Data surrounds us.
 Data can be a source of frustration when it is inconsistent and incomplete and leads to conflicting interpretations.

 Data governance is about the policies and procedures surrounding the management, accessibility, and usage of data within an organisation.
 It is about ensuring that every stakeholder in each stage of collecting, cleaning, storing, owning, and using data understands these policies and procedures.
 Data governance acts like an overseer of data integrity within an organisation in order to: